-A recent agreement in East Africa now means suppliers can move goods though Kenya, Tanzania, Burundi, Rwanda and Uganda with just one set
+A recent agreement in East Africa now means suppliers can move goods though Kenya, Tanzania, Burundi, Rwanda and Uganda with just one set of documents.

 Unfortunately corruption and theft are still facts of life in many African countries and time and effort is required to set up supply chain processes and systems that are both effective and legal.
 Officially, corruption is not the way of doing business, but it is another market reality.
 Companies must set out clear anti-corruption policies and establish governance structures so they can monitor, detect and stamp out any such activities within their organisations as well as their supplier base.
 Companies also need to consider making the best use of local suppliers as organisations that use domestic suppliers are viewed in a positive light.

 A number of supermarket retailers are focusing on utilising local producers, which supports economic growth in these countries.
 In addition to taking more care when selecting suppliers, a further sign of the growing maturity of the market is that there is more emphasis on managing suppliers instead of being managed by them.

 Environmental and sustainability issues also need to be at the forefront of supply chain planning.
 The supply chain’s ability to reduce its environmental impact is an important consideration and means putting in place robust recycling programmes and including external suppliers within these structures.